The Man with the Golden Gun (film): Cast

+Other, uncredited cast members include Michael Goodliffe as Bill Tanner, MI6's Chief of Staff; Sonny Caldinez as Kra, Scaramanga's security chief; Joie Vejjajiva and Yuen Qiu as Hip's nieces Cha and Nara, and Thohsaphol Sitiwatjana as a martial arts student.

 Production

 Albert R. Broccoli and Harry Saltzman intended to follow You Only Live Twice with The Man with the Golden Gun, inviting Roger Moore to the Bond role.
-However, filming was planned in Cambodia, the Samlaut Uprising and also Moore's commitments in The Saint, made filming impractical, leading to the production being canceled.
+However, filming was planned in Cambodia, and the Samlaut Uprising combined with Moore's commitments in The Saint, made filming impractical, leading to the production being canceled.
 On Her Majesty's Secret Service was produced instead with George Lazenby as Bond.
 Lazenby's next Bond film, Saltzman told a reporter, would be either The Man with the Golden Gun or Diamonds Are Forever.
 The producers chose the latter title, with Sean Connery returning as Bond after Lazenby's resignation.

 United Artists greenlit another James Bond film after viewing dailies of Moore's performance in Live and Let Die.
 Broccoli and Saltzman then decided to start production on The Man with the Golden Gun after Live and Let Die.
 This was the final Bond film to be co-produced by Saltzman as his partnership with Broccoli was dissolved after the film's release.
 Saltzman sold his 50% stake in Eon Productions's parent company, Danjaq, LLC, to United Artists to alleviate his financial problems.
 The resulting legalities over the Bond property delayed production of the next Bond film, The Spy Who Loved Me, for three years.

 The novel is mostly set in Jamaica, a location which had been already used in the earlier films, Dr. No and Live and Let Die; The Man with the Golden Gun saw a change in location to put Bond in either the Far East or the Middle East for the second time.
 After considering Beirut, where part of the film is set; Israel; Iran, where the location scouting was done but eventually discarded because of the Yom Kippur War; and the Hạ Long Bay in North Vietnam; the production team chose Thailand as a primary location, following a suggestion of production designer Peter Murton after he saw pictures of the Phuket bay in a magazine.
 Saltzman was happy with the choice of the Far East for the setting as he had always wanted to go on location in Thailand and Hong Kong.
 During the reconnaissance of locations in Hong Kong, Broccoli saw the wreckage of the former RMS Queen Elizabeth and came up with the idea of using it as the base for MI6's Far East operations.